This post has already been read 1660 times!

 We all knew on Sunday March 22nd that the lock down called for by Prime Minister Modi was a dress rehearsal for something bigger.

-1.3 billion Indians answered Prime Minister Modi’s call for a 14 hour self-imposed People’s Curfew called Janata Curfew.
-We also did a 5 minute activity at 5 pm to honor the health workers who are trying to contain the spread of Corona Virus in India.
+1.3 billion Indians answered Prime Minister Modi’s call for a self-imposed People’s Curfew called Janata Curfew.
+We also did a 5-minute activity at 5 pm to honor the health workers who are trying to contain the spread of Corona Virus in India.

 I loved the 5 pm activity because we were supposed to go into our balconies and clang utensils or clap to make noise!
 I chose the former and enjoyed beating my spoon against a flat pot cover.
 Haven’t done that since I was a child and it felt good!

-It was the beginning of a lock down that was supposed to last till the end of March but has now been extended to April 14th.
+It was the beginning of a lock down that was supposed to last till the end of March but then got extended to April 14th.
 In a way it is a nationwide curfew and states have sealed their borders.

 The fight to prevent the spread of COVID-19 in India had begun in full force.

-India started taking precautionary measures earlier than other nations but this week and the next are critical if we are to break the chain and prevent Stage 3.
+India started taking precautionary measures earlier than other nations.
+This week and the next are critical if we are to break the chain and prevent Stage 3.

 It’s crucial to avoid what we’re seeing in Italy or New York which will honestly leave a devastation in India that I don’t want to even think about.

-The World Health Organization has already praised India for leading the way in the global eradication of smallpox and polio and the measures we have taken so far.
+The World Health Organization has already praised India for leading the way in the global eradication of smallpox, polio and the measures we have taken so far.

 It’s going to be a challenge for us sociable Indians.
 It’s the acid test to see if we can maintain social distance and exercise self-restraint and self-discipline.